alarm-redist/fifty-states/analyses/MI_cd_2020/doc_MI_cd_2020.md

 ### Interpretation of requirements
 We enforce a maximum population deviation of 0.5%.
 We apply a county/municipality constraint, as described below.
-We target 60% minority share in two districts, and discard any simulations which fail to reach 50% share in two districts.
+We target a 52-62% minority share in two districts.

 ## Data Sources
 Data for Michigan comes from the ALARM Project's [2020 Redistricting Data Files](https://alarm-redist.github.io/posts/2021-08-10-census-2020/).